Yellow grease: Oil collectors

 The industry which collects and renders yellow grease to make refined used cooking oil is dominated by a number of very large companies.

 No reliable statistics exist on the number of smaller to mid-size companies who collect yellow grease and either sell or render it to produce refined used cooking oil.
 Estimates run to a couple of hundred.
-Even so, theft is common and many “companies” may remain unregistered.
+Even so, theft is common and many "companies" may remain unregistered.

 The collection of used cooking oil has grown to the point where fleets of trucks, regional and nationwide coverage and large processing plants are commonplace and consulting groups and software companies play an increasingly prominent role.
 Automated collection and storage systems for used cooking oil are rising dramatically.

 In the UK, waste cooking oil collection is governed by the Environment Agency.
 All collections need to be carried out by a company registered as a waste carrier by the Environment Agency.
 On each collection a waste transfer note needs to the filled out and copies held by both parties for a minimum of 3 years.
 Waste transfer notes can be hard paper copies or electronic versions.
-Here is an example of a waste transfer note currently in use by a UK waste cooking oil company.

 Oil renderers

-The recycling of waste cooking oil (aka restaurant grease, used cooking oil or yellow grease) is a process known as “rendering”.
+The recycling of waste cooking oil (aka restaurant grease, used cooking oil or yellow grease) is a process known as "rendering".
 During the rendering process fatty acid is separated from the moisture, the solids and any impurities that are present in the waste cooking oil.
 The rendering of waste cooking oil produces one usable element and several waste elements.

 Some collectors do their own rendering while others may sell their grease for a lower price to a company with the space and equipment to do so.

 Refined used cooking oil is what is left after separation of solids and moisture from yellow grease.
 Refined used cooking oil is the base for producing biodiesel and renewable diesel.

 Refined used cooking oil then goes through either to transesterification to produce biodiesel or hydrodeoxygenation to produce renewable diesel.